 What breeds of dogs love the water?

 However, for some breeds, you may see that they simply can swim without thinking about it.
-Many breeds of spaniel, lab, retriever, and even the common poodle, may feel absolute comfort when playing in the water.
+Many breeds of spaniel, lab, retriever, and even the common poodle or poodle mixes, may feel absolute comfort when playing in the water.